PalatinCoder/SquadIT/Documentation/UC_create_squad.md

 ### 1.1 Brief Description

 This use-case allows a member to create a squad and become the team captain of it.
-This use-case is part of the functional requirement [3.1.3 "Create a squad"](SRS.md#313-create-a-squad).
+This use-case is corresponds to the functional requirement [3.1.3 "Create a squad"](SRS.md#313-create-a-squad).

 ## 2. Flow of Events